marijnh/Eloquent-JavaScript/14_dom.md

 `Math.cos` and `Math.sin` measure angles in radians, where a full circle is 2π.
-For a given angle, you can get the opposite angle by adding half of this, one time `Math.PI`.
+For a given angle, you can get the opposite angle by adding half of this, which is `Math.PI`.
 This can be useful for putting the hat on the opposite side of the orbit.

 hint}}